Skip to content

 }

-// store a reference to the [dao] layer
+// a reference is stored on the [dao] layer

 $this->dao = $dao;

-// the [getTaxAdminData] method may throw an ExceptionImpots exception
+// method [getTaxAdminData] may throw a ExceptionImpots exception

-// we let it propagate to the calling code
+// we then let it go back to the calling code

 $this->taxAdminData = $this->dao->getTaxAdminData();